-- 2) The 6 Dimensions: - I. Acute intoxication and/or withdrawal potential:
+2) The 6 Dimensions:

 Is experiencing acute or subacute withdrawal, marked by mild symptoms that are diminishing.
 (Note: symptoms are specific to type of drug).
 The adolescent is likely to attend, engage, and participate in treatment, as evidenced by meeting the following criteria: